verdog/renoise-hardware-sampler/README.md

 The amount of time to wait, after releasing the note, to stop recording the sample.

+##### Between Time

+Time between the end of each sample recording and the start of the next one.
+Increase this if you find that not every sample gets stored into its slot in time because Renoise is still processing the recorded sample when the next sample recording starts.

 #### Post processing

 These are post-processing options.
 Click these buttons after the recording process is finished.
 It is also possible to use these on samples recorded via other means than this tool -- the buttons simply process all current samples.